CSA Security Guidance for Critical Areas of Focus in Cloud Computing v.4

 The idea is to generate a cleaner and more consistent document than possible by solely relying on working groups to do their own writing, while still reflecting the collective wisdom of the community.

-All feedback and edits will be managed via GitHub so that all parts of the process are open and public.
+Feedback and edits will be managed via GitHub and Google Docs so that all parts of the process are open and public.
+Feedback submitted via Google Docs follows the CSA standard operating procedure for review periods.

 You don't need to use any special command-line GitHub tools for this project.
 GitHub's web interface will allow you to read documents, provide feedback, and participate.
 But feel free to use git tools if you know how.